MATH3023 Advanced Mathematics Applications

 - Level 3 elective

-- Students are able to (1) understand and employ the fundamental theorems of multivariable calculus; (2) understand and apply Green's, Stokes' and divergence theorems and Maxwell's equations; (3) understand and employ integral transforms, particularly Fourier transforms; (4) use the method of separation of variables to solve partial differential equations; (5) understand and apply operators to tensors and complex vector spaces; and (6) understand and apply operators to normed spaces, infinite dimensional vector spaces and Hilbert spaces.
+- Students are able to (1) understand and employ the fundamental theorems of multivariable calculus; (2) understand and apply vector fields, Green's theorem, Stokes' theorem, the divergence theorem and Maxwell's equations; (3) understand and employ integral transforms, particularly Fourier transforms; (4) use the method of separation of variables and Fourier series to solve partial differential equations; (5) understand and apply operators to tensors and complex vector spaces; and (6) understand and apply operators to normed spaces, infinite dimensional vector spaces and Hilbert spaces.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.